sandstorm/PhpProfiler/README.md

 mind that any needed setup (e.g. databasae creation) needs to be done as described in the respective documentation.

+### Limiting Profiling Run Probability

+Using the environment variable ``PHPPROFILER_SAMPLINGRATE`` the probability of runs being profiled can be changed.
+If the variable is not set, every run will be profiled.
+If a float between 0 and 1 is given, that represents a probability between 0% and 100% for every run to trigger profiling.

+If limiting the probability to a low enough value, it is feasible to leave PhpProfiler running on production instances.

 ## Profiling Custom Code

 PhpProfiler collects regular XHProf data and some data specific to TYPO3 Flow, Neos and CMS.